We asked Stephanie Theobald about the experiences that led to her book on this subject, and how people can begin to answer these questions.

 Get guys to join in the conversation too.
 We need sexually enlightened men in the ‘Second Sexual Revolution’.
-If you’re a smart guy, you’ll want to understand how women really think and work.
+If you’re a smart cisgender, heterosexual guy, you’ll want to understand how women really think and work.
 I’m seeing a lot of positive signs that young women are over the whole ‘shame’ thing around sex and are ready to move on to a new era.
 I see this as a time of awakening.

 Would you recommend other people going on sexual soul searches?
-If so, why?

-I think women would definitely benefit from tuning in to their bodies more, taking time out to think about what it is they really desire, what really turns them on, and then bringing that to their relationships.
+I think people would definitely benefit from tuning in to their bodies more, taking time out to think about what it is they really desire, what really turns them on, and then bringing that to their relationships.

 If you don’t like reading books or going to talks, then just masturbate more!
 Put it into your diary like a date at the gym.

-I wouldn’t necessarily say you have to go on a crazy road trip around America.
+I wouldn’t necessarily say you have to go on a road trip around America.
 I’ve done that so you don’t have to, but I think it’s important that women are reminded that we are powerful, that we have an aura and that we can charge it up.

 The phrase ‘sexual soul searching’ sounds like a bit of a downer, and I can tell you that sexual searching actually leads to a lot of pleasure.
-There’s a limit to the number of times we can talk about Brexit.

 As Timothy Leary said, back in the 1960s about LSD, “Turn on, tune in, drop out.”
 I’d say, “Go to your bedroom, lock the door, lie on your bed and float off on your magic carpet.”